MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 Much of the functionality discussed so far is available through this interface, for example to mutate a WSC in the direction of a label we can just click on it.

-We shortly explain the contend of the menubar as well as settings.
+We shortly explain the content of the menubar as well as settings.

 ### Settings